drewan1984/intouch_insight/UserGuide.md

 ### Missing Features

-* Upon selection items in the charts (eg. Medal breakdown bar chart, Medal distribution pie chart) the athletes table could filter based upon chart selection.
+* Upon selection of items within the charts (eg. Medal breakdown bar chart, Medal distribution pie chart) the athletes table could filter based upon chart selection.
 	* *eg. If the "Gold" bar of the bar chart is selected, all the athletes who won gold for the current country should be shown in the athletes table.*
 	*  *eg. If the "Badminton" pie slice is selected in the pie chart, all the athletes who won in badminton for the current the country should be shown.*
-* A drill-down versus stacked approach may have been better to represent the data.
+* A drill-down versus stacked approach may have been better to visually represent the data.
 * The application could use more charts and data perspectives.
 * Columns filters and search features could have been provided for the tabular data.